-Caramelized onions are sweet, flavorful and oh so addictive.
-Today I’m sharing easy directions for How to Make Caramelized Onions.
-They’re easily made in a skillet on the stovetop and take just a few ingredients.
+Slow-cooked caramelized onions are sweet, flavorful, and oh so addictive.
+Today, I’m sharing easy directions for how to make caramelized onions.
+They’re easily made in a skillet on the stovetop with just a few ingredients and some patience.

-Sweet caramelized onions jazz up salads, soups, sandwiches and burgers, pizza, pasta and appetizers.
-Packed with natural flavor and oh so delish!
+Sweet caramelized onions jazz up salads, soups, sandwiches and burgers, pizza, pasta, and appetizers.
+Packed with natural flavor and so delicious!
 Leftovers refrigerate or freeze beautifully.

-I’ve told you this before, and it’s somewhat embarrassing to my kids, but I sometime wear ski goggles in the kitchen.
-(I know, PICTURES, right?)
-I’ve got super sensitive eyes and cry like a baby with onions.
-So there’s my quick, go-to, FREE solution.
-(I try to refrain from the goggles when the kids’ friends are over.
-LOL.)
+I’ve told you this before, and it’s somewhat embarrassing to my kids, but I sometimes wear ski goggles in the kitchen.
+(I know, I know … Pictures or it didn’t happen, right?)
+I’ve got super-sensitive eyes and cry like a baby whenever I’m cooking onions.
+So there’s my quick, go-to, free solution!
+(I do try to refrain from the goggles when the kids’ friends are over.)

 - Add a splash of balsamic vinegar at the end for extra flavor.